RedHatInsights/quickstarts/docs/quickstarts/README.md

     d.
 Add your draft quickstart content to the new file.
 You can follow this [template](https://github.com/patternfly/patternfly-quickstarts/blob/main/packages/dev/src/quickstarts-data/yaml/template.yaml) and find more Markdown snippets in the _Useful Markdown snippets_ section of these instructions.

-    d.
+    NOTE: If you are creating a Learning resources tile only (such as a link to external documentation), refer to [this example](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts/ansible-getting-started-hub) to understand the information required.
+Learning resources tiles require minimal information in the YAML files, compared to interactive quick starts.

+    e.
 Preview and validate the YAML content by copying and pasting your YAML into the [preview tool](https://quickstarts-content-preview.surge.sh/).
 Make changes as needed until you are ready to push your files to the remote branch for review.

 6. Push your files to the remote branch for review by stakeholders as needed.